xima-media/xima-typo3-frontend-edit/README.md

 1. Use an event to modify the menu directly
 2. Use a viewhelper to extend the menu with *data* entries

-Additionally you can provide a custom css file to adjust the styling.
+Additionally, you can provide a custom css file to adjust the styling.

 ### Event